Full Guide: FME Flow Troubleshooting Guide

 However, there are alternative options that allow you to connect with Esri Applications without making use of these Readers/Writers:

-- Read and write to hosted features with the ArcGIS Portal Reader/Writer or ArcGIS Online Reader/Writer.
+- Read and write to hosted features with the ArcGIS Portal Reader/Writer or the ArcGIS Online Reader/Writer.

 - Upload and access hosted online content and files, like File Geodatabase, with the EsriArcGISOnlineConnector .
 Please see How to use the EsriArcGISOnlineConnector for instructions.